Letztes Update: 30. Januar 2025

 Antwort der Redaktion

-The name "Israel" in the Bible originates from a significant event in the Book of Genesis.
-Jacob, the patriarch, wrestles with an angel and is subsequently renamed Israel.
-This moment signifies a transformation and a new identity for Jacob and his descendants.
+The name Israel in the Bible first appears in the Book of Genesis.
+It is given to Jacob after he wrestles with an angel.
+This event is significant because it marks a transformation in Jacob's life.
 The name Israel means "he who struggles with God," reflecting Jacob's perseverance and faith.

 Last updated 3 mins ago